 Talks from The School of Life for Business

 Our Talks provide a wise, thoughtful and entertaining perspective on some of the largest and thorniest questions employees and organisations face in today’s world: from dealing with emotional problems at work; to the keys to effective collaboration; to techniques to help us better understand our own minds.
-Delivered by experts from The School of Life faculty, they’re a brief but thorough introduction to some groundbreaking ideas for a larger audience.
-Talks can be delivered virtually or in-person.
+Delivered by experts from The School of Life faculty, they’re a brief but thoughtful introduction to some ground-breaking ideas for a larger audience.
+Talks are available for groups of up to 300 people, and they can be delivered virtually or in-person.
+Larger groups can be accommodated but will incur an additional fee.

 1. Emotional Intelligence at Work